ygemici/osz/docs/fs.md

 Block size can be 2048, 4096, 8192... etc. The suggested sector size is multiple of 4096 which matches the TLB page size.
 That would ease the loading of sectors to memory.

-For detailed specification, see [fsZ.h](https://github.com/bztsrc/osz/blob/master/etc/include/fsZ.h).
+For detailed bit level specification and on disk format see [fsZ.h](https://github.com/bztsrc/osz/blob/master/etc/include/fsZ.h).

 Fully Qualified File Path
 -------------------------